 South Africa and especially the Klein Karoo (Little Karoo) has some of the finest gravel roads for the purpose of eco-tourism.
 With the popularity of the GPS, these minor roads are just waiting to be discovered.
-The Rust en Vrede Pass (Rest and Peace) is not an official pass, but provides a fabulous drive along a gravel road with sufficient gradient and curves to qualify it as a mountain pass.
+The Rust en Vrede Pass (Rest and Peace) provides a fabulous drive along a gravel road with sufficient gradient and curves to make it a memorable mountain pass.
 It follows the east/west axis of the Swartberg Mountains on its southern side.

 The Swartberg Pass is for many South Africans, the rubicon of gravel road passes.
 There is an allure and a mystique around this old pass, coupled with its status as a national monument, which elevates this pass to the very top of the list.
 It was Thomas Bain's final and best piece of road building.
 Most of the historical points of interest are signposted along the pass.
 There are names like Die Stalletjie (Small Stall), Witdraai (White Corner), Fonteintjie (Small Fountain), Skelmdraai (Devious Corner), and of course Die Top, the latter sign is almost completely obliterated by graffiti by some folk who might feel they have just crested Everest and have this burning desire to paint their name on the well known sign.